Download the all-new Republic app:

 Advertisement

-Gokhale, in his dress at Regional Connectivity Conference in Delhi, said India's connectivity to its west remains "blighted" and it has sought to bypass an "unwilling regime" in Pakistan by establishing in June last year an air freight corridor between India and Afghanistan, which it plans to expand to more cities.
+Gokhale, in his address at the Regional Connectivity Conference in Delhi, said India's connectivity to its west remains "blighted" and it has sought to bypass an "unwilling regime" in Pakistan by establishing in June last year an air freight corridor between India and Afghanistan, which it plans to expand to more cities.

-India is seeking to develop Chabahar Port as a gateway for onward connectivity to and from Afghanistan and Central Asia, he said.
+India is seeking to develop the Chabahar Port as a gateway for onward connectivity to and from Afghanistan and Central Asia, he said.

 Advertisement